UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/06/index.md

 ![SPI_example](images/spi_network_transmission.svg)

-In the image above, the main first exchages data with the first sub by setting its corresponding `CS` line to low.
+In the image above, the main first exchanges data with the first sub by setting its corresponding `CS` line to low.
 After it finishes transmission with sub 1, it deactivates it and, afterwards, initiates communication with the second sub by setting its `CS` line to low.
 Notice that both main and sub read and write to the MOSI/MISO line simultaneously.

 ### SPI modes